BenjaminHae/PwChromeExtension/README.md

 ------------

 + Install [Password-Manager](https://github.com/zeruniverse/Password-Manager).
++ In Chrome: Install from [Chrome Web Store](https://chrome.google.com/webstore/detail/password-manager/mbfjokpccbakbnnpklkcginkalkijkan).
-+ Download the current version of the addon from [releases](https://github.com/BenjaminHae/PwChromeExtension/releases) and install it in your browser.
-For Chrome, you have to download the file and drag it into the addon manager.
++ Firefox: Download the current version of the addon from [releases](https://github.com/BenjaminHae/PwChromeExtension/releases) and install it in your browser.
-+ Click the new icon and input the url of your Password-Manager instance.
++ Click the now new icon and input the url of your Password-Manager instance.

 Usage
 -----